aktos-io/dcs-tools/README.md

 >      make set-session-local
 >      make init
 >      make backup-root

+# Disadvantages

+* Creating hardlinks for a 800GB backup may take hours
+* `rsync` process may consume lots of CPU and IO resources, so your desktop becomes less usable during backup

 > Note: Make sure that you are performing `make backup-root` commands on a native Linux filesystem.